 Because of its unique shape, the JS Motorsport Beehive Spring and Retainer kit is much lighter and more efficient than other stock or racing springs & retainers.
 The small diameter and tapered section near the top helps tune out unwanted resonance, and eliminates the need for an inner spring while at the same time allowing for a smaller, lighter weight Titanium retainer.
 Energy saved at the valve train goes to the rear wheel.
 They come with either thin or thick spring bottom washers.
 The thin street bottom washers are for matching stock street spring tension.
 The thicker racing spring bottom washers are for racing and give you the same spring tension as dual springs but weigh only 1/2 as much – a win/win situation for street or racing – good insurance against unwanted valve/spring bounce and the horror of dropping a valve into your combustion chamber.
-I have personally tested these components to 8200+RPM without a hint of valve float.
+These components have been tested to 9000 RPM with JS smoothramp cams.

 The valve tip in the photo above right is supplied with a higher cut in order to provide the correct spring pressure rate and avoid coil binding.
 You cannot use stock valve tips with these longer springs.
 Note that longer JS beehive springs have an advantage over shorter conical springs because a longer spring has a more linear spring rate and that means less peak pressure and less wear on the cam.
 Instructions are included and explain how to set up spring tension for either racing or street use.
 Our black diamond valves come with stellite tips and do not need lash caps.
 See spring cup and adjustment shims in photo below.
 Use your original split collets.

 Comparison to stock springs